- IMPORTANT: Senior Timeline for College Admissions

 - Researching Colleges

-- Web Resources for Planning, Finding, and Choosing a College
+- Web Resources for Planning, Finding, Choosing and Preparing for College

 COMMON APP ONLINE STEPS: